samirose/sicp-compiler-project/README.md

 * Add run-time support for rudimentary heap-based values: vectors, pairs
 * Implement simple garbage collection using [SICP section 5.3](https://mitpress.mit.edu/sites/default/files/sicp/full-text/book/book-Z-H-33.html#%_sec_5.3) as a guideline in WAT
 * Implement lexical [closures](https://en.wikipedia.org/wiki/Closure_(computer_programming)) with function activation records as vector lists on the heap
+* Implement `letrec` form.
+It does not make sense to implement it before closure support to enable common use case of recursion and procedures calling each other.
+* _Scan out_ (see [SICP chapter 4.16](https://mitpress.mit.edu/sites/default/files/sicp/full-text/book/book-Z-H-26.html#%_sec_4.1.6)) internal definitions and implement the bindings with `letrec*`
 * More R7RS-small features, prioritisation TBD.

 ## References